 Develop Vital Skills

-Communication and Media students develop a wide range of skills through their degree which are vital for many careers.
+As a Communication and Media student, you will develop a wide range of skills throughout your degree which are vital for many careers.
 The broad commercial and cultural understanding of how the media and creative industries operate represents a crucial skill-set, central to careers from broadcasting to marketing.
-But students also gain transferable skills such as research and critical analysis, problem-solving and the ability to construct arguments and convey their ideas effectively – all of which are highly valued by employers in any workplace setting.
+You will also gain transferable skills such as research and critical analysis, problem-solving and the ability to construct arguments and convey your ideas effectively – all of which are highly valued by employers in any workplace setting.

 Many Communication and Media students are involved in activities within the University such as writing for and managing LSMedia, an online student newspaper, and working at LSRadio, the local student radio station, developing skills which give them the confidence to impress employers in the media sector and elsewhere.